 Questions and Answers Regarding Credit Card Billing Errors

-We all seem to use a credit card to purchase everything from gas to groceries.
-Have you ever noticed how little actual cash you carry in your wallet these days?
+Since we all use a credit card to purchase everything from gas to groceries, have you ever noticed how little cash we carry in our wallets these days?
 And that is not for a lack of it (hopefully), but the general overall convenience of paying for everything with plastic.
-I know people who even pay their mortgage with their credit card just to reap the rewards of frequent flyer miles.
+There are people who even pay their mortgage with their credit card just to reap the rewards of frequent flyer miles.
 But that is a topic for another article.

 In this article, we are going to deal with the mishaps you might encounter using your credit card.
 You might have to deal with billing errors, merchants who charge you incorrectly, someone stealing your information and using it fraudulently, or maybe you just have questions about using your credit card.